 160 High Street,

-The cinema passed to Shipman and King in March, 1930, who reconstructed and enlarged the Court Cinema up to 1,000 seats, during 1934.
-The Art Deco style cinema was designed by A. Belcham of architectural firm Howis & Belcham.
-A Christie organ with illuminated console was added.
+The cinema passed to the Shipman and King circuit in March, 1930, who reconstructed and enlarged the Court Cinema up to 1,000 seats, during 1934.
+The Art Deco style cinema was designed by A. Belcham of architectural firm Howis & Belcham with the decorative treatment provided by interior designers Mollo & Egan.
+A Christie 3 manual 6 ranks organ with illuminated console was added.
 The stage held more stage shows into the World War II period, after the Rex Cinema opened.
 The organ was removed to S & K’s new Embassy Cinema, Waltham Cross in 1937.

 The Court Cinema closed on the 11th June, 1960 with John Wayne in “The Horse Soldiers”.
 It was converted into a Tesco supermarket, which was badly damaged by fire in 1969.
 A larger Tesco supermarket now stands on the site.

 Just login to your account and subscribe to this theater.